A Comprehensive Guide To APIs In Healthcare

 • Javascript Object Notation (JSON) API: This type of API helps to reduce the number of responses and requests from servers and clients, plus it is also easy to use.
 JSON is preferred for medical data exchange as it is designed for lightweight data interchange between two systems operating on the same hardware or between computers in different locations.

-What are the Main Types of APIs?
+What are the Main Types of APIs in Healthcare?

 APIs allow evaluating and repurposing of applications.
 Healthcare systems are complex.
 Most healthcare organizations require an extensive range of applications, software, databases, and ERPs.
 It facilitates hospitals, clinics, customers, and more.
 APIs provide a management layer for managing the healthcare system.